YashashriGawande/yashashrigawande/README.md

 ### About Me

-- 🔭 I’m currently 3rd year undergrad at MITAOE, Pune.
+- 🔭 Pre-final year undergrad at MITAOE, Pune.
 - 🤔 I’m passionate about learning new skills and technology
 - 💬 Ask me about any tech related query.
 - 😄 Moto: NEVER GIVE UP.